 Terms and Conditions: Open Access

-All users must treat each other, the staff, site, neighbours and local area with respect and work in line with SSW’s Shared Values Statement, available on the about page of our website.
+All users must treat each other, the staff, site, neighbours and local area with respect and work in line with SSW’s Shared Values Statement.

 Scottish Sculpture Workshop has put in place enhanced measures to protect our users and staff from COVID-19.
-These measures have been developed in line with:
+These measures are outlined on our website.

 All Open Access costs are offered in pounds sterling (£).
 Prices quoted are inclusive of VAT.
 We are registered for UK VAT.
 Our registration number is 384 8603 20.

 Invoices for Open Access fees will be issued within 30 days of booking confirmation.